 I’m finally writing & sharing about the full process of re-designing my garden.
 Apologies for the delay but please be patient with me… It’s been eventful to say the least!
 I initially wanted to create a big before, during & after post however there’s far too much to share for one comprehensive blog post.
 Therefore I’ll be sharing a full series of posts over the coming weeks, but for those of you itching to see it feel free to check out snippets in the collage directly above & over on my Instagram; you can also follow the #rachaeltaylorgarden tag.
-If you want to know the finer details, please do stay tuned for the full report including the ups, downs, high & lows & not forgetting our amazing design plans from Native Landscape Design!
+If you want to know the finer details, please do stay tuned for the full report including the ups, downs as well as the highs & lows!

 The main reason for buying our property was the location but the garden space was a close second.
 From the brochure it really didn’t look like much & the set up made it appear much smaller than it is in reality.
 There was a large mound at the back, a hidden cobbled wall / steps & what looked to be an old pond concealed amongst the thick layers of nettles & brambles.
 Together, these things took up tons of valuable square metres of space that was wasted but I could see it’s amazing potential.
 One thing that my husband & I noticed was the shed tucked away in the corner on an elevated level & this immediately sparked some ideas for me.
 I always wanted a cabin, art shed, or outdoor studio & we knew that the garden would be generous enough to accommodate it.
 I’m lucky enough to generally work from home as the main tasks of my business can be performed online and most of my clients are from overseas.
 Therefore after a long spell of working inside my home it was time to treat myself to the creative space that I’d been dreaming of for years.
 As a print & pattern designer I draw inspiration from nature on a regular basis, so to have all of that around me daily was only ever going to help boost my career & portfolio, as well as help to create a healthy & happy working environment.